4wuyan/distributed-message-broadcast/README.md

 Network capacity is still a bottleneck for concurrency.
 No surprise.

+The BUNDLE protocol provides the system with the isolation property in concurrency control, which protects the business logic under high concurrency situations.
+A BUNDLE message will "lock" the receiver, and make sure the included messages are processed sequentially without being interrupted by other messages.

 Under high concurrency conditions, two extreme cases could happen, and they are successfully handled in our protocol.